U2EZNeko/Nethunter-Bootanimations-SamsungQMG/README.md

      bootsamsungloop.qmg - This file plays after bootsamsung.qmg and has to be a perfect loop, it will play until the boot is actually finished.

      shutdown.qmg - Plays on shutdown as the name suggests.
-I do not know how fast phones actually shut off but it seems that the lenght of the animation doesn't matter.

 ----------------------------------------------------------------------------------------------------------------------------------
 Content: